lknelson/future-of-coding-revisited/README.md

 * `fine-tuning` contains the code to replicate the fine tuning approaches, reported in Appendix F.

-Others folders contain code and are fully replicable:
+Others folders contain code and are fully reproducible:

 * `scripts-generate-LLM-definitions` contains the scripts used to generate LLM definitions of inequality, for use in our tests